bradwood/yappt/README.md

 ## Requirements (and config that works for me):

-* Python 3.7 (yes, I've not tested it on anything older, but it works with this.
-It'll probably work with most other Python3s)
+* Python 3.6 (yes, I've not tested it on anything older, but it works with this.
+It'll probably work with most other Python3 versions)
 * `TERM=xterm-256color`
 * curses/ncurses